Contents

 - Any items assigned to "you" for review and sign off because you are a provider

-The most recently dated item will come first.
+The most recently dated item will come first in the patient's chart.
 We recommend always addressing items in Requiring Action in a timely manner.
 If the item no longer requires your attention, you should take the appropriate actions to remove it from Requiring Action.

 Items under Outstanding Items are open items in the patient's chart that are either